 3. Arc’teryx Shorts

 Arc’teryx Konseal shorts are $110.
-They are a bit on the pricier side for shorts but offer breathability and durability for rock or alpine climbing.
+They are a bit on the pricier side for shorts, but offer breathability and durability for rock or alpine climbing.
 They are less likely to tear than convertible pants.
 The size ranges from 30 to 34.
 The colour currently being sold is black.
 For a hiker, they are an awesome gift.
-They are especially great for a dad to wear hiking in pleasant temperatures from 15°C and up and doesn’t require convertible pants.
+They are especially great for a dad to wear hiking in pleasant temperatures from 15°C and up, and don’t require convertible pants.

 4. Arc’teryx Men’s Delta LT Jacket

-The eight best hiking gifts for dads include the Arc’teryx men’s Delta jacket, which costs $200.
-Another expensive item, but for those who have the budget, this is a high-quality microfleece jacket offering warmth and brightness.
+The eight best hiking gifts for dads include the Arc’teryx men’s Delta jacket, which costs $554.81.
+Another expensive item, but for those with the budget, this is a high-quality microfleece jacket that offers warmth and brightness.
 I love Kris in his gorgeous fleece.
 It adds a nice colour to his pictures.
 The microfleece features ripstop fabric, ensuring that if it gets ripped, the tear doesn’t extend very far, which is ideal for bushwhacking or navigating through trees and shrubs while hiking and backpacking.
 The fleece is nice and warm when the weather is a bit colder.
 This coat is perfect for many outdoor adventures, including kayaking in Desolation Sound on windy days.

 Features

-It features two large pockets on the front side of the jacket for your dad to carry a phone to take pictures of his family that joined him on his wonderful Father’s Day hiking trip.
-The zipper goes all the way down the jacket for ease of taking it off when he’s too warm and putting it back on when he’s cold.
-The newer coat version also features a pocket on the left side of the arm to carry credit cards or other items as needed.
+It features two large front pockets for your dad to carry a phone and take pictures of his family, who joined him on his wonderful Father’s Day hiking trip.
+The zipper runs all the way down the jacket for easy on-and-off when he’s too warm or cold.
+The newer coat version also features a left-side pocket for credit cards or other items as needed.
 The colours currently offered are brown and yellow.
 The sizes are small and extra large.

 5. Sunglasses

 My dad has lost or broken so many pairs of sunglasses that I’ve lost count.
-It’s easy to leave them on a rock or remove them and put them down somewhere if it gets cloudy and forget to pick them up when you’re done with your break.
+It’s easy to leave them on a rock or put them down somewhere if it gets cloudy, and forget to pick them up when you’re done with your break.
 It’s always an item that needs to be replaced regularly for my dad.
 It can be frustrating to spend money on sunglasses, knowing they’ll likely get lost or broken shortly afterwards.
-Maybe buy him one pair and then get another family member to buy the next ones if they get lost.
-You might have a dad who will use the same sunglasses for multiple years.
+Maybe buy him one pair, then have another family member buy the next pair if they get lost.
+Hopefully, you’re lucky enough to have a dad who uses the same sunglasses for multiple years.

 Tip: Buy slightly expensive sunglasses for more than $20.
-I’ve found that when buying cheap sunglasses, they tend to break easily or not provide adequate sun protection.
+I’ve found that cheap sunglasses tend to break easily or not provide adequate sun protection.

 6. Best Hiking Gifts for Dads: MEC Fleece Jacket